Understanding the Basics of Cryptocurrency Trading Bots

 What is a Bot Trading?
 What is an API?
 What is a Trading Bot?

 - What is bot trading?
-Bot trading is using software to talk to an exchange via an “API” to place buy and sell orders for you.
+Bot trading is using software to automate trading.
+Bots talk to an exchange via an “API” and can place buy and sell orders for you.
 It is done in both cryptocurrency trading and other types of trading.
 It is fully legal and welcome on most cryptocurrency exchanges; however, only specific brokers outside of cryptocurrency allow it.

 - What is an API?
 An API, or Application Programming Interface, is an interface for an application that allows it to send and receive specific types of data.
 For example, it can be a way for your bot to interface with the exchange to place buy and sell orders and to collect price and balance data.